kubernetes/website/docs/tasks/access-application-cluster/access-cluster.md

 As mentioned above, you use the `kubectl cluster-info` command to retrieve the service's proxy URL.
 To create proxy URLs that include service endpoints, suffixes, and parameters, you simply append to the service's proxy URL:
 `http://`*`kubernetes_master_address`*`/api/v1/namespaces/`*`namespace_name`*`/services/`*`service_name[:port_name]`*`/proxy`

-If you haven't specified a name for your port, you don't have to specify *port_name* in the URL
+If you haven't specified a name for your port, you don't have to specify *port_name* in the URL.

 ##### Examples